bertiooo/Bertiooo.Traversal/README.md

 traverser.Execute();
 await traverser.ExecuteAsync();

-// be careful: Invoking GetNodes() alone won't cause the traverser to perform the traversal.
+// Be careful: Invoking GetNodes() alone won't cause the traverser to perform the traversal.
 // You need to iterate the nodes in order to proceed with the traversal.
-// In order to get the nodes consider using ToList() after GetNodes() IEnumerable<Node> nodes = traverser.GetNodes();
+// In order to execute the complete traversal consider using ToList() after GetNodes() IEnumerable<Node> nodes = traverser.GetNodes();

 // The async method in contrast will turn the enumerable into a list by full traversal.
 IList<Node> nodes = await traverser.GetNodesAsync();
 ```